Weighted Average Real Life Examples

 The median is less affected by extreme values in the data set, so the median is the preferred measure of central tendency when the data set is skewed or not symmetrical.

-Median Formula for Odd Number of Observations
+Formula of Median for Odd Number of Observations

 $\begin{aligned}